aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/font/_index.md

 ```

 Gets the scheme type of the font.
-[FontSchemeType](../../com.aspose.cells/fontschemetype).
+See [FontSchemeType](../../com.aspose.cells/fontschemetype).

 **Returns:**
 int